MicrosoftDocs/edge-developer/microsoft-edge/webdriver-chromium/ie-mode.md

 So the workarounds look a lot like what you've described here.
 I would just reframe it a bit that you don't need to resort to these workarounds unless your existing test code is having trouble with new window commands."
 -->

-Additionally, in IE mode, IEDriver can only interact with the active tab in Microsoft Edge.
-In the Internet Explorer 11 desktop application, IEDriver will return handles for all of the tabs in IE. When automating multiple tabs in IE mode, you must manage the active tab in your test code.
+If your test code switches between multiple tabs in the same Microsoft Edge window, tabs that become inactive may not be included in the list of handles returned by [Get Window Handles](https://www.w3.org/TR/webdriver2/#get-window-handles).
+In the Internet Explorer 11 desktop application, IEDriver will return handles for all of the tabs in IE, regardless of activation state.
+When using Microsoft Edge in IE mode, if your test switches focus away from a certain tab and you would like to be able to switch back to that tab later, you must store a copy of the tab's window handle.

 <!-- ====================================================================== -->
 ## See also